UniMath/agda-unimath/src/foundation/commuting-prisms-of-maps.lagda.md

 ### Commuting prisms of maps induces commuting prisms on function types via precomposition

+We prove this for a few different formulations of commuting prisms of maps.

 ```agda
 module _
   { l1 l2 l3 l1' l2' l3' l : Level}